Idle Hands: In popular culture

 The film was parodied in the Robot Chicken episode "Dragon Nuts", in the sketch "Idle Nuts".
 The sketch has essentially the same plot as the original movie, but involving possessed testicles instead of a possessed hand.

-It the season two episode "The Sinners Are Much More Fun" of the TV series Chucky, Devon Sawa's character says the line "Idle hands, are the devil's playground."
+Seth Green, who played Mick in Idle Hands, is also an executive producer and co-creator of Robot Chicken.

+Remake

+In November 2024, it was announced that Finn Wolfhard and Billy Bryk will write and possibly direct a remake of the film.
+Jason Reitman and Gil Kenan are involved as producers, along with original producers Jennifer Todd and Suzanne Todd.